 In Muller’s talk, he indicated that serendipity occurs when chance interacts with creativity.
 Therefore it’s possible to plan the conditions for serendipity to take place.

-Getting to Serendipity
+What Does Serendipity Mean: Getting to Serendipity

 Collision: Serendipity requires motion.
 You cannot have serendipity without collision.
 Get out there – run into more people and participate in more events.